 On the flipside, prospects ready to buy can also become annoyed when left in the nurturing stage.

 Therefore, you must define the difference between MQL and SQL.
 Sure, it will depend on your formula and process for analyzing leads and your experiences with them.
 Finetuning the criteria for MQL and SQL will help you figure out what’s working and what isn’t.
-That way, you can better refine your overall strategies.
+That way, you can better refine your overall marketing and sales strategy.